efemeryds/amnesic-probing-with-single-projection/README.md

 - https://github.com/tue-alga/debias-mean-projection

 ## Setup preparation
 - This code has been tested using Python 3.7 and the conda environment on Linux.
+However, some modifications can allow the code to run in Python3.10, which is not currently included in this version of the project.
 - You can use the *requirements.txt* file to set up the Python environment.
 - To run the code directly without applying any modifications you need to add data to the *datasets* folder that should have the following structure: